 The bottom shelf stores all my large mason jars for fermenting.

-The very top shelf are for things that I use VERY infrequently.
+The very top shelf are for things that I use rarely.
 Like the kids’ Easy Bake Oven that they won’t let me get rid of, their cake decorating supplies, and some personal files.

 Currently, it consists of a broom, mop, and dust buster all shoved in a corner.
 Hopefully we can create a space to keep it out of the way.